bhouston/template-typescript-monorepo/README.md

 - Lerna for managing the monorepo dependencies in parallel builds
 - Prettier for code formatting
 - ESLint for linting
+- VSCode will auto-format on save and paste.

 ## Getting Started